 The Star Grand at The Star Gold Coast is located in the heart of Broadbeach on Australia’s Gold Coast.
 Grand at The Star Gold Coast features a wide range of restaurants and bars and a 24/hour casino, an outdoor swimming pool.

-The Wave Resort fully self-contained apartments with a private balcony and stunning Gold Coast and Broadbeach views, the nonsmoking Wave Resort is within walking distance from the beach.
+The Wave Resort is fully self-contained apartment with a private balcony and stunning Gold Coast and Broadbeach views, the nonsmoking Wave Resort is within walking distance from the beach.
 Guests enjoy unlimited free WiFi.
-There is infinity swimming pool, the rooftop spa or work out in the fitness center.
+There is an infinity swimming pool, a rooftop spa, or work out in the fitness center.